-If you or family members suffer from seasonal allergies due to pollen, grasses and other allergens, you’ll know how much discomfort they cause.
+If you or members of your family suffer from seasonal allergies – pollen, grasses and other allergens, you’ll know how much discomfort they cause.
 Over the counter medications such as anti-histamines are the usual treatment, but red light is an alternative.

 The science is that specific wavelengths illuminating the inside of the nose (the nasal cavity) can penetrate the thin layer of mucous membrane to reach the blood capillaries just below its surface.
 The light apparently decreases histamine production, increases blood circulation and reduces inflammation.
 Scientific research on this began in the 1990s and is ongoing, adding to the body of evidence for light as a therapy.
 Light devices have been created specifically for this purpose with users reporting positive results.
 The light used can be low level laser or a non‐laser such as a LED light source.
 This stimulates the body to heal or restore its balance.
 For more on the science of how/why it works, read this article.